Aliases for PLA2G6 Gene

 GeneCards Summary for PLA2G6 Gene

 PLA2G6 (Phospholipase A2 Group VI) is a Protein Coding gene.
 Diseases associated with PLA2G6 include Parkinson Disease 14, Autosomal Recessive and Infantile Neuroaxonal Dystrophy 1.
-Among its related pathways are Golgi-to-ER retrograde transport and Regulation of actin dynamics for phagocytic cup formation.
+Among its related pathways are Linoleic acid metabolism and Vascular smooth muscle contraction.
 GO annotations related to this gene include calmodulin binding and ATP-dependent protein binding.
 An important paralog of this gene is PNPLA8.

 UniProtKB/Swiss-Prot for PLA2G6 Gene

 Catalyzes the release of fatty acids from phospholipids.
 It has been implicated in normal phospholipid remodeling, nitric oxide-induced or vasopressin-induced arachidonic acid release and in leukotriene and prostaglandin production.
 May participate in fas mediated apoptosis and in regulating transmembrane ion flux in glucose-stimulated B-cells.
 Has a role in cardiolipin (CL) deacylation.
 Required for both speed and directionality of monocyte MCP1/CCL2-induced chemotaxis through regulation of F-actin polymerization at the pseudopods.

 Isoform ankyrin-iPLA2-1 and isoform ankyrin-iPLA2-2, which lack the catalytic domain, are probably involved in the negative regulation of iPLA2 activity.